 The Top 3 Reasons Healthcare Workers Quit

 Employee turnover is one of the costliest challenges faced in healthcare today and only threatens to become more problematic as the demand for care exceeds the available pool of human resources.
-Estimates indicate that replacing a staff member averages at a cost of an entire year’s salary for that position.
+When healthcare workers quit, it is estimated that replacing them averages at a cost of an entire year’s salary for that position.
 The obvious deduction here is that a hospital or practice that doesn’t work on retention will travel an inevitable path to understaffing and even financial insolvency.

 Though the turnover statistics for healthcare are only slightly higher than for other professions ( a .5 difference, according to a survey from salary consultation firm, Compensation Resources, the inspiration for departure does vary from other professions.
 Many human resource managers assume the general rules apply, however, and turn to bumping up benefits or salary in efforts to both attract and retain employees.
 In fact, in the top three reasons healthcare workers quit, salary and benefits don’t figure at all.
 Here’s what really needs attention: